-The current report for the year 2014 shows the following tendencies in comparison with the Commission's report to the EFC for the year 2013.
+The current report for the year 2016 shows the following tendencies in comparison with the Commission's report to the EFC for the year 2015.

-- An increasing number of coins is being authenticated (in 2014 over 12 billion coins were authenticated 22); - The number of coins processed for the three highest denominations has increased in 2014 by 18.36% 23;
+- An increasing number of coins is being authenticated (in 2016 over 18 billion coins were authenticated 26); - The number of coins processed for the three highest denominations increased in 2016 by 5.14% 27; - The number of analysed suspect counterfeits has increased as well as the number of unfit coins reimbursed28;

-18 Based on the figure under point 4.2.1.
+21 Based on the figure under point 4.2.1.